18F/2015-foia-hub/CONTRIBUTING.md

 ## Team Processes

+* Use PEP8 as the coding standard for Python.
-Pull requests for all commits, even typos.
+* Pull requests for all commits, even typos.
+* Don't merge your own pull request.
+Find a friend to review your code and merge your pull request.
+* Pull requests some contain some tests.
+Ideally they would contain decent test coverage.

 When creating a new pull request: